|

 Hakushu 1973 Southern Alps mountain range Cool high-altitude climate, forest environment Green apple, herbs, subtle smoke

-cheetah 1972 Chita Peninsula Grain whisky specialist, Column Still Buttery, sweetness, vanilla
+cheetah 1972 Chita Peninsula grain Whiskey Full text, column still Buttery, sweetness, vanilla

 Suntory's Main Blended Lineup